scottlandon8/scott-portfolio/homework3and4.md

 that knowledge.

 We looked at the second chart and she said now having the knowledge that this was about basketball that it made it easier to interpret.
+Likes the data points by the bars.
+Hard to associaly bars with team.
+Nice for comparison.
+Seems more intuitive.

 Summary of Sketch 1 from Sister:
 - Have a title, because without it there is no way to know what is happening.